matthijskooijman/nuttssh/README.md

 predates the SSH "jump host" feature).

-Since how Nuttssh works seems a bit similar to the way telephone switchboards used to work years ago, Nuttssh is named after Emma & TODO Nutt, which were the first two female telephone switchboard operators.
+Since how Nuttssh works seems a bit similar to the way telephone switchboards used to work years ago, Nuttssh is named after Emma & Stella Nutt, which were the first two female telephone switchboard operators.
 The name "circuit" is also taken from telephone jargon.